blaisedias/jivelite/pcp-scripts/README.pcp-scripts.md

   * `assets/visualisers/vumeters/vfd/`
   * `assets/visualisers/vumeters/vumeter/`

-After images are added to `wallpapers` or under `assets`, Jivelite must be restarted to use the newly added resources.
+After images are added under `assets`, Jivelite must be restarted to use the newly added resources.

 ## Touch screen setup
 And additional feature implemented in `jivelite.sh` is the *automatic* setup of the touch